satellite-image-deep-learning/techniques/README.md

 * [aiocogeo](https://github.com/geospatial-jeff/aiocogeo) -> Asynchronous cogeotiff reader (python asyncio)
 * [Landsat data in cloud optimised (COG) format analysed for NVDI](https://github.com/pangeo-data/pangeo-example-notebooks/blob/master/landsat8-cog-ndvi.ipynb) with [medium article Cloud Native Geoprocessing of Earth Observation Satellite Data with Pangeo](https://medium.com/pangeo/cloud-native-geoprocessing-of-earth-observation-satellite-data-with-pangeo-997692d91ca2).
 * [Working with COGS and STAC in python using geemap](https://geemap.org/notebooks/44_cog_stac/)
+* [Load, Experiment, and Download Cloud Optimized Geotiffs (COG) using Python with Google Colab](https://towardsdatascience.com/access-satellite-imagery-with-aws-and-google-colab-4660178444f5) -> short read which covers finding COGS, opening with Rasterio and doing some basic manipulations, all in a Colab Notebook.

 ## STAC - SpatioTemporal Asset Catalog specification
 The STAC specification provides a common metadata specification, API, and catalog format to describe geospatial assets, so they can more easily indexed and discovered.